yuliu0322/yuliu0322.github.io/_pages/research.md

 ## 4. Seafood Processing, Storage, and Flavor Quality (Post-harvest)

 Whereas Section 1 focuses on how farming conditions shape shellfish quality before harvest, this research examines the physiological and biochemical changes that occur after harvest during processing, live holding, and storage.
 During my earlier training, I investigated the physiological, biochemical, and flavor-related changes that occur in oysters and mussels during post-harvest processing, live holding, and storage—to identify the mechanisms driving quality deterioration and inform more effective preservation strategies.
 By identifying the processing and storage conditions that best preserve flavor integrity and freshness, this research supports the development of practical, evidence-based post-harvest strategies that improve product quality, shelf life, and market value.
+Ultimately, this work contributes to reducing post-harvest losses and delivering higher-quality seafood products to consumers.

 **Research topics:**